michael-sumner/go-make-things/content/articles/2020/2020-11-16-thank-you-sale.md

     <li>Learn how to write resumes that get seen by an actual human, navigate the interview process, and more with my <a href="https://gomakethings.com/career-guide">Web Developer Career Guide</a>. <em>Valued at $39.</em></li>
 </ul>

+(_Already purchased one of my bundles or gone through Academy?
+I'll be sending you an email with these bonus gifts later this week just to say thanks!_)

 ## Ready to start learning?

 The sale starts right now.